1st February 2014

 Pheasant-tailed Jacana, vagrant for Sabah and my lifer too!
 Digiscoped at 60x with Nikon V1 = 4860mm and it was more than 100m away.
 Shimmer heat was obvious, but nonetheless, the image came out nicely for documentation purposes.

-But when your subject is closer in good lights like this rare endemic Whitehead's Spiderhunter, we won't be able to tell whether it was taken with telescope or telephoto lens.
+But when your subject is closer in good lights like this rare endemic Whitehead's Spiderhunter, you won't be able to tell whether it was taken with telescope or telephoto lens.
 Digiscoped with Swarovski STX 65 + TLS APO + Nikon V1 ~ At 25x = 2025mm

 One of the target birds for visiting birdwatchers to Borneo.
 Tree tops specialized and feeds mainly on Mistletoe.
 My best image so far and I love the creamy bokeh too!